-8.0.8 The Local Plan specifies the requirements for Strategic Sites to provide elements of sport provision identified through the Local Plan Examination process.
+8.8 The Local Plan specifies the requirements for Strategic Sites to provide elements of sport provision identified through the Local Plan Examination process.
 Where these cannot be met, off-site provision or a financial contribution should be secured through the S106 to ensure that any under-provision on-site is accounted for elsewhere.
+Negotiations with the
-Negotiations with the Council's internal officers will be necessary to identify appropriate projects and to calculate a sufficient financial contribution.
-The Council will seek advice from Sports England on these matters to help inform and justify the Council's position.

-8.0.9 On non-strategic sites, it is likely that the Council's CIL receipts will be used to fund sports provision on a borough-wide scale, amongst other forms of funding available, unless Sport England can demonstrate that a development causes a specific impact which requires mitigation.
-Where this is the case, they will use the latest Sport England facility cost data and will use the latest Council sports strategies to identify appropriate projects.

-8.0.10 For sports facilities on school sites, there will be a need to agree to a Community Use Agreement to ensure that local communities can benefit from the facility and have access to it in evening and at weekends.
-Often this will be secured by S106 agreement, but for minor schemes where there are no other requirements for a S106 this should be secured via planning conditions.

-8.0.11 As with open spaces, long term-management of sports facilities must be provided for, particularly for outdoor facilities, either by the developer appointing a management company for a suitable period of time, or where sites are transferred to and adopted by the Council, a sum sufficient to ensure maintenance for a period of at least 10 years.
+- Council's internal officers will be necessary to identify appropriate projects and to calculate a sufficient financial contribution. - 8.9 In non-strategic sites, it is likely that the Council's CIL receipts will be used to fund sports provision on a borough-wide scale, amongst other forms of funding available, unless Sport England can demonstrate that a development causes a specific impact which requires mitigation.
+Where this is the case, they will use the latest Sport England facility cost data and will use the latest Council sports strategies to identify appropriate projects. - 8.10 For sports facilities on school sites, there will be a need to agree to a Community Use Agreement, to be secured by S106 agreement, to ensure that local communities can benefit from the facility and access to it in evening and at weekends. - 8.11 As with open spaces, long term-management of sports facilities must be provided for, particularly for outdoor facilities, either by the developer appointing a management company for a suitable period of time, or where sites are transferred to and adopted by the Council, a sum sufficient to ensure maintenance for a period of at least 10 years.

-Biodiversity Net Gain
+Biodiversity net gain

-8.0.12 The Government's release of the Environment Bill foretold of a future legal requirement which will be placed on developers to provide a 10% net gain in biodiversity as part of any development.

-8.0.13 Due to this being a relatively new concept, and a potentially complex item to quantify, monitor and enforce, the Council has decided to produce a separate Biodiversity SPD, a draft copy of which is being published for consultation at the same time as this Developer Contributions SPD and likely to be adopted at a similar time.

-8.0.14 The SPD contains details of the engagement with the Council, how to measure existing levels of biodiversity on-site, how to quantify the additional net gain, how to deliver the net gain, and how to monitor it.

-8.0.15 It also explains how to calculate a financial contribution in lieu of under-provision and how the Council would seek, firstly, for the net gain to be provided off-site but in a nearby location, and secondly, what the Council will fund with any financial contributions.
+- 8.12 The Government's release of the Environment Bill foretold of a future legal requirement which will be placed on developers to provide a 10% net gain in biodiversity as part of any development. - 8.13 Due to this being a relatively new concept, and a potentially complex item to quantify, monitor and enforce, the Council has decided to produce a separate Biodiversity SPD, a draft copy of which is being published for consultation at the same time as this Developer Contributions SPD and likely to be adopted at a similar time. - 8.14 The SPD contains details of the engagement with the Council, how to measure existing levels of biodiversity on-site, how to quantify the additional net gain, how to deliver the net gain, and how to monitor it. - 8.15 It also explains how to calculate a financial contribution in lieu of under-provision and how the Council would seek, firstly, for the net gain to be provided off-site but in a nearby location, and secondly, what the Council will fund with any financial contributions.

-Sustainable Drainage
+SuDS

-8.0.16 The Local Plan requires that Sustainable Drainage Systems (SuDS) are in place, having been agreed with the Lead Local Flood Authority (LLFA) with engagement with the Environment Agency and Internal Drainage Boards as appropriate.

-8.0.17 SuDS solution should be provided either on- or off-site, with a preference for on-site but an acceptance that this is not always possible.
+- 8.16 The Local Plan requires that Sustainable Drainage Systems (SuDS) are in place, having been agreed with the Lead Local Flood Authority (LLFA) with engagement with the Environment Agency and Internal Drainage Boards as appropriate. - 8.17 SuDS solution should be provided either on- or off-site, with a preference for on-site but an acceptance that this is not always possible.
 Financial contributions should not be sought in lieu of under-provision.
 The applicant must provide the SuDS to make the development acceptable in planning terms or the Council will have a reason to refuse the application.

-8.0.18 SuDS schemes should be detailed and secured by planning condition or S106 to ensure their delivery and enforcement if not.
+8.18 SuDS schemes should be detailed and secured by planning condition or \$106 to ensure their delivery and enforcement if not.